Titiwangsa

-Titiwangsa is one of the main areas located in the outskirts of Kuala Lumpur, Malaysia.
+Titiwangsa is one of the main areas located on the outskirts of Kuala Lumpur, Malaysia.
 The Kuala Lumpur General Hospital is located south of Titiwangsa.
 The current member of parliament for Titiwangsa is Johari Abdul Ghani from Barisan Nasional-UMNO.

 The Titiwangsa Lake Gardens has facilitated cycling and water ball activities.
 The Eye on Malaysia, a large observation wheel, was located here in 2007 - 2008 before being transferred to Malacca where it was dismantled in 2010.